McLaren Artura

-The McLaren Artura is a hybrid sports car designed and manufactured by the British car manufacturer McLaren Automotive, scheduled to enter production from 2021.
+The McLaren Artura is a hybrid electric sports car designed and manufactured by the British car manufacturer McLaren Automotive since 2022.
+It is the third hybrid by the company since the P1 and Speedtail, and the first with a V6 engine.

-Overview

-The name of the second hybrid McLaren and the first McLaren with a V6 engine was announced on 23 November 2020.

-It is a combination of the words ‘art’ and ‘future’.

-It inaugurates a new carbon fiber chassis called MCLA (McLaren Carbon Lightweight Architecture).
+The name Artura was announced on 23 November 2020.
+It is a combination of the words art and future.
+It inaugurates a new carbon fibre chassis called MCLA (McLaren Carbon Lightweight Architecture).

 Specifications

 Engine

 The Artura uses an all-new 2993 cc twin-turbocharged V6 engine paired with an electric motor to produce a combined output of 500 kW at 7,500 rpm and 720 Nm of torque at 2,250 rpm.
 On its own, the engine produces 430 kW and 584 Nm of torque.
-The all-aluminum engine has a bank angle of 120 degrees, a world first for a production V6 engine.
+The all-aluminium engine has a bank angle of 120 degrees, a world first for a production V6 engine.
 This is to accommodate a hot-vee layout, where the two turbochargers are placed in the vee of the engine.
 Power is sent to the rear wheels through an all-new 8 speed dual-clutch transmission.
 Redline is at 8,500 rpm.